 5. All-purpose flour

 All-purpose flour is made from a mix of hard and soft wheat.
 It's a standard in kitchens across the world because of its extremely mild flavor and versatility.
-It has fewer nutritional benefits to offer than many others on this list, but it remains an excellent substitute for spelt flour due to its texture and adaptability to recipes.
+It has fewer benefits to offer than many others on this list, but it remains an excellent substitute for spelt flour due to its texture and adaptability to recipes.

 How to use it: